Thurion/EDSM-RSE-for-EDMC/PRIVACY_POLICY.md

 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.

+## Date of Revision
+This policy was revised on April 19th, 2019.\
+You can find all changes here on [Github](https://github.com/Thurion/EDSM-RSE-for-EDMC/commits/master/PRIVACY_POLICY.md).

 ## Information Collection And Use

 ### Personal Data